andrewt3000/web_development/README.md

 ### Under Consideration
 #### serverless architectures
+One issue I had with serverless was aws lambda was on an older version of node than what I was using.
+With Azure functions the routing (http triggers) and reading http parameters (binding) is a proprietary azure library, so you can't switch easily.

 [Azure functions](azure_functions.md) - serverless functions that can use http triggers and binding to do routing.

 AWS [Cloud Formation](https://aws.amazon.com/cloudformation/) / API Gateway / lambda / Lambda authorizers.